-Please be advised that your entitlement to housing; name of the housing provider as well as the owner of the property for office holders in Common Tenure are specified on your individual Statement of Particulars.
-Whilst more details about the legislation and its provisions; rights and obligations of each party and other information are provided in the Diocesan clergy handbook at www.oxford.anglican.org/clergyhandbook.
+Please be advised that your entitlement to housing; the name of the housing provider as well as the owner of the property for office holders in Common Tenure are specified in your individual Statement Of.
+Whilst more details about the legislation and its provisions; rights and obligations of each party and other information are provided in the Diocesan clergy handbook.